cwebbtw/demo-web/README.md

-# A web front end for demonstrating a simple web page using knative
+# Using knative to canary deploy two versions of the same application

 ## Prerequisites